natario1/CameraView/README.md

 - **Smart sizing** behavior
   - Preview: Create a `CameraView` of **any size**
   - Preview: Center inside or center crop behaviors
-  - Output: Handy utilities to set the output size
+  - Output: Handy SizeSelectors to set the output size
-  - Output: Automatic cropping to match your `CameraView` preview bounds
 - Built-in **grid drawing**
 - Multiple capture methods
-  - Take high-resolution pictures with `takePicture`
+  - Capture high-quality content with `takePicture` and `takeVideo`
   - Take **quick snapshots** as a freeze frame of the preview with `takePictureSnapshot`
 - Control HDR, flash, zoom, white balance, exposure correction and more
 - **Frame processing** support